llvm/mlir-www/website/content/getting_started/TestingGuide.md

 * Use high-level block comments to describe patterns being tested.
 * Think about maintainability - comments should help future developers understand tests at a glance.
-* Comments should assist, not replace reading the code—avoid over-explaining.
+* Comments should assist, not replace reading the code.
+Avoid over-explaining.